 The directors are displaced by a voluntary liquidator on the commencement of a voluntary liquidation, except if the company (through a general meeting) or the voluntary liquidator sanctions the continuance of the directors’ powers.
 The directors may be appointed as voluntary liquidators as there are no qualification requirements for the role.

-A voluntary liquidator does not require the Grand Court's authorisation to exercise his or her powers, but they may apply to the court under Section 129 of the Companies Act to determine any question that arises during the winding-up process.
+A voluntary liquidator does not require the Grand Court’s authorisation to exercise their powers, but they may apply to the court under Section 129 of the Companies Act to determine any question that arises during the winding-up process.

 A voluntary liquidator must apply to the Grand Court within 35 days of the commencement of the voluntary liquidation for an order that the liquidation continues under the court’s supervision unless, within 28 days of the commencement of the voluntary liquidation, the directors sign a declaration that the company will be able to pay its debts in full (with interest) within a period not exceeding 12 months.
 Even then, the liquidator or any creditor or shareholder can apply to bring the liquidation under the Grand Court’s supervision on the grounds of insolvency or on the basis that court supervision will facilitate a more effective, economic or expeditious liquidation.